jackalope/jackalope-jackrabbit/tests/README.md

 Jackalope bundles the extensive phpcr-api-tests suite to test compliance with the PHPCR standard.
-Additionally jackalope contains a set of unit tests.
-After setting tests up (see below), you can simply run them with phpunit

 You should only see success or skipped tests, no failures or errors.

-## Test setup for Jackrabbit Transport

-You need to create a new workspace.
-The simplest way to do this is
+To run the tests.

+    cd /path/to/jackalope/tests
+    cp phpunit.xml.dist phpunit.xml
+    phpunit

+## Use a non-default workspace

+If you want to run the tests against a non-default workspace, edit phpunit.xml and change
+<var name="phpcr.workspace" value="default" /> to point to a different name.
+Then create
+a workspace in jackrabbit.

     java -jar jackrabbit-*.jar
     # when it says "Apache Jackrabbit is now running at http://localhost:8080/" ctrl-c to stop